rust-lang/book/nostarch/chapter09.md

 ## Summary

-Rust’s error handling features are designed to help you write more robust code.
+Rust’s error-handling features are designed to help you write more robust code.
 The `panic!` macro signals that your program is in a state it can’t handle and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
 The `Result` enum uses Rust’s type system to indicate that